How to Handle Errors and Debug Barcode Operations in C#

 $vbLabelText $csharpLabel

-The structured output integrates directly with log aggregation tools — stdout piped to Fluentd, Datadog, or CloudWatch in a containerized deployment.
-The elapsed-time field surfaces performance regressions before they become SLA violations.
+The structured output integrates directly with log aggregation tools.
+Pipe stdout to Fluentd, Datadog, or CloudWatch in a containerized deployment.
+The elapsed-time field highlights performance regressions before they become SLA violations.

-We process N files by isolating each read in its own try-catch block, recording per-file outcomes, and producing an aggregate summary at the end.
-The pipeline continues through failures rather than aborting on the first error.
+Process multiple files by isolating each read in its own try-catch block, recording outcomes for each file, and generating an aggregate summary.
+The pipeline continues through failures instead of stopping at the first error.

 using IronBarCode;